reeddunkle/reeddunkle.github.io/_drafts/Python-Closures-Part-3.md

 In [24]: cell_1.cell_contents  # Nope, that's it.
 ```

-Okay, I need to think about this in English.
+I need to think about this in English.

 We have our `add` function that takes two numbers and returns a function that takes two numbers and which returns the sum of all 4 numbers.